maxecoulter/BaRT-2/README.md

   ### BaRT_merge.sh

-  Once the Iso-seq based trnascriptome has been filtered and the complexity reduced, it can be merged with a short read transcriptome.
+  Once the Iso-seq based transcriptome has been filtered and the complexity reduced, it can be merged with a short read transcriptome.
 The goal is to keep the Iso-seq trnascripts, and use the Illumina short read based transcriptome to plug gaps in the coverage.
 The script uses tama merge to combine short and long read transcriptomes, and **short_long_RTD_filter.py** to filter the resulting transcriptome.

   #### Dependencies: